TaiDOmi/TTB-course/h2 Pubkey.md

 - Create a keypair to recipient
 - Import and verify sender's key
 - Sender needs to know that recipient is the correct person (recipient's public key is needed)
+- Import and verify recipient's key
-  - Both parties need to know they ha correct public keys
+  - Both parties need to know they have correct public keys
 -  When trust is established a secret message can be sent